What resources are available for students concerned about alcohol and other drugs?

 Purdue University recognizes that the ultimate responsibility for conduct remains with the individual student.
 The goal of the University is to facilitate responsibility through the policy presented in this document.

 As of September 3, 2013, Purdue Student Legal Services (SLS) is available for undergraduate students who have questions about legal issues they may be facing.
 SLS is also a great resource for students who want to learn their rights and responsibilities under Indiana law, including alcohol-related crimes.
 To learn more, visit www.purdue.edu/sls.

 Purdue Biennial Review

-Click here for a comprehensive review of how Purdue addresses alcohol and other substance use/abuse
+Click on the Biennial Review for a comprehensive review of how Purdue addresses alcohol and other substance use/abuse.

 If you have trouble accessing this page because of a disability,